 CBD is a cannabinoid found in the marijuana plant which is not psychoactive, but has many medicinal benefits that help relieve pain, inflammation, seizures, anxiety, etc.

 There are specific strains that have higher CBD percentages such as ACDC, Harlequin, and a few others.
 These strains are not the easiest plants to grow, and take some time to fully mature allowing higher CBD values.
 Many of the Growers/Processors wanted to give our patients a wide variety of strains, and tastes, and did not foresee such a large population of patients solely looking for CBD-rich products.
 At this time, they are doing their best to assess the situation, and change their plan of action into producing more CBD-rich products for our patients.
-We will, in the future, see ratios such as 4:1, 10:1, and possible 20:1 (CBD:THC), but it may take some time to get there.
+We will, in the future, see ratios such as 4:1, 10:1, and possibly 20:1 (CBD:THC).

 The initial percentages that were listed on the menu were the highest end of the range in terms of the cannabinoid content in each medical product.
 The most prominent cannabinoids are THC and CBD.
 However, each specific batch of medicine will have a differing precise level of cannabinoids based on the value that is tested.
 That precise amount is what shows up on the label, which is often different from the highest end of the range that was listed on the menu.